benjaminjalebeau/cursorsms/README.md

      ```bash
      node watcher.js
      ```

 ## Usage
 - Send an SMS or WhatsApp message to your Twilio number.
 - The message will be processed by your local environment (via the AHK script and the "Cursor" app), and the response will be sent back automatically.
+- If the message contains "Whatsapp" it will instead check to make sure the sms pipleine is functioning.

+## Note
+- Due to using free tier level of services with message limits, timeouts will occur within 15 seconds after a pending message is sent to the user after their message is sent with a command.
+Running lengthier or more complex commands will lead to a timeout.
+Twilio requires an interaction every 15 seconds or less.

 ## Example Workflow
 1. User sends: `Can you check to see if my packages are up to date.?`